isomerpages/gb-assist/_supportschemes/3c1-immediateschemes.md

 #### Deferment of Higher CPF Contribution Rates

 * Increase in CPF contribution rates for senior workers deferred by 1 year, from 1 January 2021 to 1 January 2022

+#### Season Parking Waiver for Private Bus Season Parking Holders

+* On 26 March 2020, the government announced the Private Bus Support Package (PBSP).
+As part of the PBSP, private bus (including coach) season parking pass holders at all Government-owned car parks received a 6-month waiver of season parking fees from 1 May to 31 October 2020.
+* With effect from 31 October 2020, this season parking waiver will be extended till 31 March 2021.

+Click <a href="/images/govassist/MR08420_Extension of Season Parking Waiver for Private Bus Season Parking Holders.pdf" target="_blank" style="color:#037e8a">here</a> for more information.

+Click <a href="/images/govassist/FAQs_Extension of Season Parking Waiver for Private Bus Season Parking Holders.pdf" target="_blank" style="color:#037e8a">here</a> for FAQs.